 Establishing the location is always important in any scene because it takes out the guesswork for the reader.
 That’s why I sometimes need to research places my characters will go.
 For instance, I had a client who described running down a major street near Miami.
-I wanted to get a feel for what the area would have looked like, so I used Google Earth and zoomed in to view the actual street.
+To get a feel for what the area looked like I used Google Earth.
+Zooming way in, I could find an appropriate road and really view it.
 I learned it was an eight-lane highway and found there were lots of residential neighborhoods nearby.
 It helped me fill in the description.

 Sometimes I will explore the homes I write about on the internet or through photos.
 Learning the layout helps me realistically put the kitchen next to the family room and the bedrooms upstairs (or not).
 Discovering the architectural style allows me to properly paint the picture with words.
 Sometimes I’ll do a search online to sneak a peek at the exterior of the home to get a feel for the front of the house.
 Of course, if the client has a photo of the place, that is very helpful.

 When I can truly grasp the location, it helps me put myself in the space of the characters, which helps me write the story in an authentic way.
 I could make up details (and sometimes do), but it is wonderful when I can draw on researched facts.

 When I research a memoir, some details comes in the form of firsthand recorded information.
 As a ghostwriter, the pages of personal diaries are like nuggets of gold.
 The words recorded years before provide information in a very organic way.